ucmo-cs/GitWorkshop/Workshop.md

 $ git log
 $ git log --oneline --graph
 ```
-Let's share our favorite number
+Let's share our changes to test.txt with the remote repository.
 ```
 $ git push
 ```